Ceruleanacg/Venus/README.md

-# idolFan - A star news app.
+# Venus - A star news app.